OWI-Lab/owimetadatabase-preprocessor/README.md

 ## Acknowledgements

-This package was developed as part of the ETF Smartlife (FOD165) project.
+This package was developed as part of the ETF Smartlife (FOD165) and WILLOW (EUAR157) projects.

 ## License